-He succeeded in creating a 3D printer able to 3D print a pizza in space.
+He succeeded in creating a food 3D printer able to 3D print pizza in space.

-- A second layer of water, oil and tomato powder composes the tomato sauce
+- Second, a layer of water, oil, and tomato powder is applied (tomato sauce)

-- Finally animal and vegetal proteins are added to provide essential nutriments
+- Finally, animal and vegetal proteins are added to provide essential nutrients

-This process allows to cook a pizza in a few minutes and according to Anjan Contractor, carbs, proteins, macro and micro nutrients stored in a special cartridge in powder form stay edible for around 30 years.
-This would be enough for a mission between Earth and Mars.
+This process allows to cook a pizza in a few minutes and, according to Anjan Contractor, to print carbs, proteins, macronutrients, and micronutrients that are stored in powder form within a special cartridge.
+These powders remain edible for around 30 years, long enough for a mission to Mars.

 3D printing a lunar base